tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 == Integration

 Enterprises have centralized authentication, internal user management and authorization services — we will dive into that in more detail in this document.
-We should support delegating as much as possible to these services.
+We should support delegating to these services.

 #pagebreak()